o2oprotocol/o2omall/README.md

 - **Review**: Reviews could also not disappear as Blockchains are tamper-proofs.

 The Blockchain benefits from better incentive alignment by rewarding participants through Token Distribution + Token Appreciation, which current centralized marketplaces have not done.

+> Technology can bridge trust by offering:
+- **Identity Verification** — Who is this person and do I trust them?
+- **Reviews** — Have others stayed here and do they like it?
+What do other hosts have to say about this guest?
+- **Assurance** — If something happens, can I call on someone during my travels?
+If my home is a mess, will I be covered for my loss?